 Gardening on clay soil?
 Follow our expert advice on small trees and shrubs that will thrive in your garden.

 Clay soil can feel like a blessing and a curse.
 On the plus side it's very fertile and keeps plants moist.
 However it can be heavy and hard to work, and can bake solid in summer.
 Only certain plants will thrive in these conditions.

 Any clay soil will benefit from efforts to improve its texture.
 Mulch generously in spring with well-rotted organic matter, coarse grit or bark – around a barrowload per square metre.
-Watch our video on mulching beds and borders.

 Many birches (Betula) are grown for their snowy white bark.
 They looks stunning all year round, but especially in autumn when the foliage turns yellow and on winter days when they really stand out in the bare garden.

 Cotoneasters can be used in borders or as hedges and can be deciduous or evergreen.
 They have small, often white flowers, followed by masses of berries in autumn.
 Opt for one of the Cotoneaster species deemed to be non-invasive in the UK, such as Cotoneaster hylmoei, Cotoneaster amoenus or Cotoneaster rhytidophyllus.

 Crab apples are compact trees have beautiful blossom in spring, and are flushed with pretty fruits, plus attractive fiery foliage in autumn.
 Malus 'Evereste' has a pleasingly conical shape, with red fruits.

 Roses thrive on clay soil, and there are many different types to choose from, including rambling roses, climbing roses and shrub and species roses.
 Discover 10 beautiful roses to grow or browse our plant database for over 250 roses to grow.